• Skip to primary navigation

 Benefits of Eating Raw

-Now, eating the rainbow means eating an assortment of foods, that can be cooked or not.
-However, there is a general consensus in the scientific community that eating less cooked foods, or raw foods, leads to higher nutrition. [source]
+Eating the rainbow means eating an assortment of foods, that can be cooked or not.
+However, there is a general consensus in the scientific community is that eating less cooked foods, or raw foods, leads to higher nutrition.

 Here is a list of colors and their matching foods and benefits that you can use to build out your eat the rainbow diet: